Informational widgets

 - Take a photo - allows you to take a photo.

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Audio/video notes |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Audio/video notes |

 By tapping | Start / stops taking a note |

-Tracker widgetβ
+Tracker Widgetβ

 For the plugin and widget to work, you need to install OsmAnd Online GPS Tracker from Google Play or other sources.